Doctor from hantavirus-stricken ship tests negative, moves out of biocontainment unit

 (CNN) — Dr. Stephen Kornfeld, a passenger from the MV Hondius cruise ship who had tested “faintly positive” for hantavirus, has now tested negative and been moved out of a Nebraska biocontainment unit.

-Kornfeld, 69, an Oregon oncologist, had helped care for ill passengers aboard the cruise ship and himself developed a “flu-like illness,” he told CNN’s Erin Burnett on Tuesday.
+Kornfeld, 69, an Oregon oncologist, had helped care for ill passengers aboard the cruise ship and himself developed a “flu-like illness,” he said on CNN’s Erin Burnett OutFront on Tuesday.

 “At the time, it was felt like this is just some virus,” he said.
 “And now, in retrospect, there is a question, could it have been hantavirus?
 But it’s just speculation.
 There’s no way to really know.”